-- University of Georgia, Rare Map Collection at the Hargrett Library – The Hargrett Rare Book & Manuscript Library at the University of Georgia Libraries maintains a collection of more than 1,000 historic maps spanning nearly 500 years, from the sixteenth century through the early twentieth century.
-Although not limited to a single geographic subject, the collection heavily emphasizes Georgia as colony and state, along with its surrounding region.
+- University of Georgia, Rare Collection at the Hargrett Library – A collection of more than 1,000 historic materials spanning nearly 500 years, from the sixteenth century through the early twentieth century.
+Although not limited to a single geographic subject, the collection heavily emphasizes Georgia as a colony and state and its surrounding region.

-- University of Michigan – The principal collection for cartographic materials at the University of Michigan, with an emphasis on both historic and modern mapping, including digital resources.
-Has the largest collection of printed documents in the state of Michigan, and one of the largest at an academic institution.
+- The University of Michigan – The principal collection of cartographic materials at the University of Michigan, emphasizing both historic and modern mapping, including digital resources.
+It has the most extensive collection of printed documents in the state of Michigan and is one of the largest at an academic institution.